Siting Wind Right for Wildlife

 It was this recognition that prompted Fuhr and TNC scientists to search for solutions.
 Two years ago they began work to identify the most promising places for wind power in the central U.S. that avoid conflicts with wildlife.

-The Site Wind Right Analysis
+The Site Renewables Right Analysis

 What’s more, the analysis discovered a shocking amount of wind energy potential in those low-conflict areas.